Do academic staff have any say in the criteria and methods of performance reviews in their units?

 How are faculty and staff pay plans determined for the UW System?

-The Board of Regents approves a pay plan recommendation that is forwarded to the Office of State Relations (OSER) for approval and often, modification.
+The Board of Regents approves a pay plan recommendation that is forwarded to the Office of State Employment Relations (OSER) for approval.
 The Regents proposal is not binding.
-OSER’s recommendation is submitted to the legislature’s Joint Committee on Employee Relations (JoCER): http://legis.wisconsin.gov/pages/comm-info.aspx?c=1035 for final approval.
+OSER’s recommendation is submitted to the legislature’s Joint Committee on Employment Relations (JCOER) for final approval.

-What follows is a “generic” description of the process.
-Please seek details from your unit.
-The dean/director re ceives detailed instructions and a target percent increase number from the UW Administration.
-When all of the salary changes have been finally decided, the actual per cent increase for all academic staff as a whole in the School or College must be no greater than the target per cent.
+What follows is a “generic” description of the process when pay plan increases are not distributed as a fixed percentage.
+Please seek details from your unit/department.
+The dean/director receives detailed instructions and a target percent increase number from the UW-Madison Administration.
+When all of the salary changes have been finally decided, the actual percent increase for all academic staff as a whole in the School/College/Division must be no greater than the target percent.

 If the target percent increase were three percent, should I expect to get a three percent increase?

 However, current Regent policy requires across-the-board increases when the pay plan increase is less than 2%.
-Then the increase is exactly 2%, each institution is given the option of implementing it on an across-the-board or merit basis.
+Then the increase is exactly 2%, each institution is given the option of implementing it on as a fixed percentage pay plan based on performance or a variable percentage plan plan based on performance.

 For my own long-term career planning, what is the best way to get a salary increase?

 You should focus on career development activities that result in promotions or job description changes and you should discuss advancement opportunities with your supervisor.
 You may need to apply for positions outside of your current work unit to advance.
-For specifics on how you can get a raise see 2.1.
+For specifics on how you can get a raise see the OHR Pay Adjustments Policy.

 Where can I find out about the status of current UW System Budget deliberations?